WaylonWalker/waylonwalker.com/pages/blog/pyflyby.md

 ---

-This is not a flaky works half the time kind of plugin, its a seriously smooth editing experience.
-I've just started using pyflyby and it is solid so far.
+This is not a flaky works half the time kind of plugin, it's a seriously smooth editing experience.
+I've just started using pyflyby, and it is solid so far.
 I have automatic imports on every save of a python file in neovim, and automatic imports on every command in ipython.